steveiliop56/tinyauth-docs/docs/guides/google-oauth.md

 :::

 :::tip
-Since you have OAuth enabled, you can now remove the `USERS` or `USERS_FILE` environment variables so as you can ony login with your OAuth provider.
+Since you have OAuth enabled, you can now remove the `USERS` or `USERS_FILE` environment variables so as you can only login with your OAuth provider.
 :::

 And you are done!
 After you restart Tinyauth and try to login to an app, you should have an additional option to login with Google.